Spin squeezing in internal bosonic Josephson junctions via enhanced shortcuts to adiabaticity: Introduction

 Time-efficient and robust protocols for quantum-state engineering~\cite{Li+Song:15,StojanovicPRL:20,Peng+:21,StojanovicPRA:21, Zheng++:22,Haase++:22,Zhang+:23,Zhang++:23,Erhard+:18,Macri+:18,Haase+:21,Qiao+:22,Feng+:22,Nauth+Stojanovic:22,Stojanovic+Nauth:22, Wu+:17,Wang+Terhal:21,Stojanovic+Nauth:23} represent an important building block of emerging quantum technologies for computing, sensing, and communication~\cite{Dowling+Milburn:03}.
 For instance, motivated by their potential quantum-technology applications a multitude of robust schemes for the preparation of highly entangled multiqubit states of $W$~\cite{Li+Song:15,StojanovicPRL:20, Peng+:21,StojanovicPRA:21,Zheng++:22,Haase++:22,Zhang+:23,Zhang++:23}, Greenberger-Horne-Zeilinger (GHZ)~\cite{Erhard+:18,Macri+:18, Haase+:21,Qiao+:22,Feng+:22,Nauth+Stojanovic:22,Stojanovic+Nauth:22}, or Dicke~\cite{Wu+:17,Wang+Terhal:21,Stojanovic+Nauth:23} type have been proposed in recent years; these schemes are of relevance for diverse physical platforms for quantum information processing.
 Another interesting class of quantum states are, e.g., large Schr\"{o}dinger cat states, whose realization was already demonstrated in the past with microwave photons~\cite{Vlastakis+:13} and with mechanical degrees of freedom~\cite{Leong+:20}.

 Spin-squeezed states~\cite{Gross:12} were originally introduced by Kitagawa and Ueda~\cite{Kitagawa+Ueda:93} as a means of redistributing the fluctuations of two orthogonal spin directions between each other.
 Shortly afterwards it was demonstrated that they enable an enhancement in the precision of atom interferometers that measure time, distance, or magnetic fields~\cite{Wineland+:92,Wineland+:94} -- the same feature that had been discovered for photonic squeezed states in optical interferometry a decade earlier~\cite{Caves:81}.
 More precisely, they provide phase sensitivities beyond the so-called standard quantum limit $\Delta\theta_{\textrm{SQL}}=1/\sqrt{N}$, which is characteristic of probes that involve a finite number $N$ of uncorrelated or classically correlated particles~\cite{Giovanetti+Lloyd+Maccone:06}.
 The realization that spin-squeezed states allow the possibility to overcome this classical bound, which is inherent to current two-mode atomic sensors~\cite{Szigeti+:21}, established these states as a useful resource for quantum metrology~\cite{Pezze+:18}.
 Finally, the intimate connection between spin squeezing and entanglement -- the ingredient also shared by other types of states that defy the standard quantum limit (e.g. GHZ states)~\cite{Lee+Kok+Dowling:02} -- was subsequently unravelled~\cite{Sorensen+:01,Sorensen+Moelmer:01}.
+More recent studies of spin squeezing have unravelled interesting connections with seemingly unrelated concepts, such as spontaneous breaking of a continuous symmetry~\cite{Comparin+:22} or quantum scrambling~\cite{Li++:23}.